maurya-deepak/githubProfiles/README.md

 # [Github Profiles](https://github-profiles-nine.vercel.app/)
 This project shows github profiles of github users.
 User can search github username and it will fetch details of that user from github and display on the page.
-It shows public as well private repository details.
+It shows public as well private repository details and total stars and forks count also.

 ## How to run this project locally
 - Clone the repo and open it in code editor.